 - 56% of accountants say that accounting technology has increased their productivity.
 (Sage Practice of Now 2019)

 - 58% of accounting firms invest in accounting solutions to satisfy client expectations.
 (Sage Practice of Now 2019)

 - Interestingly, only 38% of accountants believe that today’s accountancy training programs will be relevant enough to sustain a successful practice by 2030.
 (Sage Practice of Now 2019)

 - In a bid to build practices that are ready for the next decade, 49% of accounting firms have reviewed their business practices in the last year.
 (Sage Practice of Now 2019)

-- The “Big Four” global accounting firms, namely: KPMG, PWC, EY, and Deloitte, generated a combined $56 billion of revenue from the US market in 2018.
+- The “Big Four” global accounting firms, namely: KPMG, PWC, EY, and Deloitte, generated a combined $56 billion in revenue from the US market in 2018.
 (Statista, 2019)

-- Besides, in 2018, there were 1.26 million auditor and accountants, and 1.53 million accounting, bookkeeping, and auditing clerks working in the United States.
+- In 2018, there were 1.26 million auditors and accountants, and 1.53 million accounting, bookkeeping, and auditing clerks working in the United States.
 (Statista, 2019)

 - The highest full-time accounting positions in small businesses are CFO (30%), general bookkeeper (21%), accounting manager (19%), controller (12%), and staff accountant (4%).
 (Wasp Barcode)

 - Surprisingly, only 26% of small businesses understand how ghost assets impact their accounting books and taxes.
 (Wasp Barcode)

 - Accounting services generated £17.2 billion for the UK GDP in 2016.
 (CCAB, 2017)